 Urban birding is now becoming popular in many places.
 It is due to its ability to ensure safe distance and entertainment at the same time.

 Usually, birding is associated with long trips and particular spots that are difficult to reach.
 Urban birding, in contrast, allows you to explore the wonderful bird world around you while walking in the park or observing from the window.

 How can we facilitate the coexistence with birds?
-Why are some species are not where they’re supposed to be?
+Why are some species not where they’re supposed to be?
 Where is actually ‘their’ territory, and where’s ours?
-Some people actually never raise these questions and frequently get irritated with some troublesome feathered or fur neighbours.
+Some people actually never raise these questions and frequently get irritated with some troublesome feathered or fur neighbors.